victoriadrake/hugo-theme-introduction/README.md

 ```yaml
 contact_page: true
 ```
-Otherwise neither the about page or the contact page gets picked up by the home page corresponding sections.
+Otherwise neither the about page nor the contact page gets picked up by the home page corresponding sections.

 ## Preview your site locally